FelixWinterstein/FPGA-shared-mem/README.md

 4) F. Winterstein, S. Bayliss, and G. Constantinides, "_High-level synthesis of dynamic data structures: a case study using Vivado HLS_," in Proc.
 ICFPT 2013 [http://cas.ee.ic.ac.uk/people/fw1811/papers/FelixFPT13.pdf](http://cas.ee.ic.ac.uk/people/fw1811/papers/FelixFPT13.pdf)

+## Please cite:

 The source code is distributed under an Apache-2.0 license (see LICENSE).
-If you use it, please cite

-Felix Winterstein and George Constantinides: "_Pass a Pointer: Exploring Shared Virtual Memory Abstractions in OpenCL Tools for FPGAs_," Proceedings of the International Conference on Field Programmable Technology (ICFPT), 2017.
+If you use it, please cite _Felix Winterstein and George Constantinides: "Pass a Pointer: Exploring Shared Virtual Memory Abstractions in OpenCL Tools for FPGAs," Proceedings of the International Conference on Field Programmable Technology (ICFPT), 2017_.